faq about chiropractic in singapore

 Chiropractic care vs Traditional Chinese Medicine (TCM)

 TCM is a branch of traditional medicine that is based on Chinese medical practice for thousands of years.
-Approaches include, among other things, acupuncture, herbal medicine, and tui na (推拿).
+Approaches include, acupuncture, herbal medicine, and tui na (推拿).

 One of the approaches known as tie da (铁打), or “bone setting” appears to be similar to chiropractic adjustment.
 However, while the biomechanical adjustment may look similar, the basic belief system and approach to care differ significantly from chiropractic because it is not focused on the nervous system.
 Read more